 We are waiting to welcome you and ask that you follow the guidelines listed below which apply to everyone who wishes to enter the church and make use of this time for quiet reflection.

-1. Please wear a face covering if you are able and read the information notices before you come in.
+1. Please wear a face covering, required by law unless you are exempt for medical reasons, and read the information notices before you come in.
 Please listen to directions given to you by the Church Attendants, who will indicate where you can sit, and be respectful to them at all times.

-2. A hand sanitising station will be available just inside the door.
+2. A hand sanitising station is available just inside the door.
 Please gel your hands as you come in and as you leave.
 To help us cut down on cleaning please refrain from walking around the church at this time.

 3. Certain areas of the church are not accessible at this time, to keep everyone safe and limit the amount of cleaning we have to do, we have had to rope off various parts of the church.
 Please respect the current social distancing advice they have been put in place for your own safety and for the safety of others.